 Based on the four examples above the possible actions are as evident as they are simple.

-2 Tell them that they did well, if and when they did.
+- Tell them that they did well, if and when they did.
 Don’t wait for the performance review.
-Don’t make a fuzz about it.
+Don’t make a fuss about it.
 Just tell them and make sure that you mean it.
-They will know, if you don’t.
+They will know if you don’t.

-It really is not hard to keep people motivated.
 Take a long and honest look at how you treat your employees or team members.
-Do you really not find any of the above – or one of numerous other motivation killers – in your behavior?
+Do you really not find any of the above – or one of the numerous other motivation killers – in your behavior?
 Is it really so hard to stop this habit and do it differently – and better?

 Start today.
 Tackle one motivation killer for one employee and get rid of it.
 Then look at the next one.
 Then look at those, which affect multiple people.
 Most likely you will not see immediate results.
 But stick to your guns and they will show up.